sheosi/lily/docs/Architecture.md

 Actions are anything that react to some signal being sent.
 A skill hacing multiple actions will make all of them to activate whenver any signal is activated.

-## Interface

-The 'order' signal, can change it interacts with the users and uses something I call an interface (the trait name is 'UserInterface'), again this interface is intended to be anything from a voice interface directly to an API interface.